Waste Management

 Mineral Waste

-Some of this mineral waste is chemically reactive and has the potential to form acid and metalliferous drainage (AMD).
-This can negatively impact water quality and the success of land rehabilitation if not identified early and managed effectively.
+Some of this mineral waste can be chemically reactive and has the potential to create acid and metalliferous drainage (AMD).
+If not identified early and managed effectively, AMD can negatively impact water quality and the success of land rehabilitation.

-• stockpiling it where there is potential to extract metal value in the future and/or
+• Stockpiling Waste Rock: We do this where there is potential to extract metal value from it in the future.

-We aim to minimise the amount of waste rock in surface landforms at closure.
-While some operations will be required to design closure strategies to manage historical legacies associated with waste rock placement, recent waste rock dumps at Rosebery and Las Bambas have been designed for closure from the outset.
+Our goal is to minimise the amount of waste rock in surface landforms at closure.
+While some operations require closure strategies for historical waste rock legacies, recent waste rock dumps at Rosebery and Las Bambas have been designed with closure in mind from the outset.

 Non-mineral waste

-Non-mineral wastes include oils and general refuse.
-We comply with all local jurisdictional requirements regarding waste characterisation, hazardous waste transport and management, and onsite waste disposal facility design, management and closure.
+Beyond mineral wastes, our operations also generate non-mineral wastes, including oils and general refuse.
+To ensure responsible waste management, we adhere to all local jurisdictional requirements related to waste characterisation, hazardous waste transport, and onsite waste disposal facility design, management, and closure.

 Print